A Farmgirl's Kitchen®

 Raspberry Oatmeal Bars

-• Preheat the oven to 350 degrees F. Grease a 9×13-inch baking pan.
+• Preheat the oven to 350 degrees F. Line a 9×13-inch baking pan with parchment paper and spray well with cooking spray.
 Set aside.

 • In a large mixing bowl, cream together the butter and brown sugar until smooth.